Motion to Vacate a Conviction or Sentence in California

 - The date on which a removal or deportation order based on the conviction or sentence becomes final.

-In short, as long as you file a Motion to Vacate a Conviction or Sentence in a reasonable amount of time that it would take to discover evidence supporting your motion, you will not have any problems.
+In short, as long as you file the motion in a reasonable amount of time that it would take to discover evidence supporting your motion, you will not have any problems.
 Additionally, individuals do not need to wait for any notices to file their motion.
 A motion to vacate a conviction or sentence under California Penal Code §1473.7 can be filed at any time.

 Yes.
-All Motions to Vacate a Conviction or Sentence under Penal Code §1473.7 are entitled to hearings before a judge.
+All motions under Penal Code §1473.7 are entitled to hearings before a judge.

 6. Do I need to appear in court personally?